VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 some of the infrastructure that you typically need when you implement the CQRS pattern.

-## Scaling Out Using Multiple Role Instances
+## Scaling out using multiple role instances

 When you deploy an application to Windows Azure, you deploy the application to roles in your Windows Azure environment; a Windows Azure